Schulich-Ignite/website/content/blog/pointers-references.md

 tags:
   - C
   - C++
+  - Python
   - low-level programming
 ---
 In many high level coding languages, The idea of a pointer either doesn't exist, or is hidden from the programmer's use.
 This is not the case in languages such as C and C++.
 However, before we can begin to understand pointers, we must first know how memory works when running a program.

 When writing code in a language such as python, you may not have ever considered what is happening behind the scenes with your variables throughout the program.
 When you run a program, a certain amount of memory is allocated to that application for it to store and use its own information.

 Now that the program has a section of memory to use, as it starts running it will assign different things their own location in that memory.
-Each of these locations is called an "address" and it is how programs keep track of their variables as well as many other things.
-Each address is the location of 1 byte of memory, which can store 256 possible values.
+Each of these locations is called an "address" and it is how programs keep track of its variables as well as many other things.
+Each address is the location of 1 byte of memory (8 1's and 0's in [binary](https://www.techtarget.com/whatis/definition/binary#:~:text=files%20in%20computing.-,Binary%20explained,-The%20binary%20numbering)), which can store 256 possible values.
 When a variable is given a value, that value is then stored in memory at the address indicated by that variable.

 For example, given the following code: